appdevjohn/Social-Network-Backend/README.md

 <br>

 **`GET /conversations`**<br>
-Returns the conversations which the user is involved in.<br>
+Returns the conversations which the user is involved in.
+Also returns the last message that was sent so a preview or snippet might displayed.<br>
 ```
 {
     conversations: [